SUBSCRIBE TO OUR FREE NEWSLETTER

 At a vigil held outside the residence on Sunday, calls resounded for Emanuel to answer for the police killings.
 Several people wore t-shirts that read, "Rahm failed us."

 "This has to stop, and this has to stop now," Ja'Mal Green, who has been a leader in the protests in the wake of the McDonald video release, told the Chicago Tribune.
-"We need to put more pressure on leaders to finally change the CPD culture in our neighborhoods, and to finally change how the police act toward us."
+"We need to put more pressure on leaders to change the CPD culture in our neighborhoods finally, and to change how the police act toward us finally."

 Emanuel, for his part, has called on the Police Department and the Independent Police Review Authority, which investigates shootings like Saturday's, to immediately review "crisis intervention team" training that guides officers on how to handle calls involving mental health crises and determine how to fix deficiencies in that training.

-Yet another rally calling for Emanuel's resignation is planned to take place Thursday night.
+Yet another rally calling for Emanuel's resignation is planned for Thursday night.
 The call to action cites the most recent shootings, reading in part:

 The mayor is clearly not serious about reforming his office and the Chicago Police Department and the apartheid system of justice that results in the disproportionate death, torture and abuse of citizens of color.